 I have both an eVisa and a BRP.
 Do I still need to keep my BRP card?

-Yes, UKVI have advised that everyone with a BRP should continue to use it for travel purposes until the end of 2024.
-Even if you already have your eVisa, you should keep your BRP with you when entering the UK until it expires.
+Yes, UKVI have advised that you should keep your most recent BRP.
+Even if you already have your eVisa, you should keep your BRP with you when entering the UK until the end of March 2025 (or when your visa expires, whichever is earlier).

 I have lost my BRP card.
 Do I still need to replace it?